elifesciences-publications/ventroposterior-hypothalamus-scrna-seq/README.md

 al.][biorxiv-preprint].

 > Laura E Mickelsen, William F Flynn, Kristen Springer, Lydia Wilson, Eric J
-> Beltrami, Mohan Bolisetty,  Paul F Robson, Alexander C Jackson.
+> Beltrami, Mohan Bolisetty,  Paul Robson, Alexander C Jackson.
 "Cellular
 > taxonomy and spatial organization of the murine ventral posterior
-> hypothalamus."
-(2020)
+> hypothalamus." eLife (2020)

 ## Current Status

 -   Manuscript: [public][biorxiv-preprint]
--   Raw Data: [embargoed][geo-link]
+-   Raw Data: [public][geo-link]
 -   Figure code: public (here!)
--   Analysis code: public-ish.
+-   Analysis code: public-ish (here!).
--   Finalized h5ad files: [embargoed][ftp-link]
+-   Finalized h5ad files: [public][jax-link]
--   Finalized Loupe Cell Browser files: [embargoed][ftp-link]
+-   Finalized Loupe Cell Browser files: [public][jax-link]
+-   Marker genes for every cluster and subcluster: [public][jax-link]

 *Note on analysis code*:  The original analysis code makes heavy use of a custom wrapper around Scanpy 1.3.7 that can be found [here][scanpy-recipes].
 This version of the code is largely readable but not functional unless you install `scanpy_recipes`.
-In order to make this work more accessible, I am porting the analysis code to Scanpy 1.4.5+ but this is a work in progres.
+In order to make this work more accessible, I am porting the analysis code to Scanpy 1.4.5+ but this is a work in progress.

 ## Sample descriptions